 Selected performances and the preceding introduction will be translated into sign language.

-In Relaxed Performances, conventions in performance spaces are loosened up: the auditorium lights are on for the entire performance, audience members are allowed to leave and return at any time, loud noises and unexpected changes of mood are announced where unavoidable.
+In Relaxed Performances, conventions in performance spaces are loosened up: the auditorium lights are dimmed throughout the performance, audience members are allowed to leave and return at any time, loud noises and unexpected changes of mood are announced where unavoidable.

 Theater Basel works with various networks to enable cultural participation and to be a theatre for all.